 - Using a teaspoon, your fingers, or a pastry bag, put a layer of cheese mixture into a pepper.

 - Place a piece of liver on top of the cheese, and top it with another layer of cheese.

 - Take a strip of bacon and wrap the pepper.
 I found that I had enough bacon to wrap it once the length of the pepper, and then again a few times around the width.
 If needed, use a toothpick to keep the bacon from unwrapping.

 - Stick skewers through the end for easier serving, if desired.
-It helps to pre-soak the skewers in water so they don’t burn in the oven
+It helps to pre-soak the skewers in water so they don’t burn in the oven.

-- Place all wrapped peppers on a cookie sheet and place into a cold oven.
+- Place all wrapped peppers on a cookie sheet and place them into a cold oven.
 Turn heat to 400°F and bake for 20 minutes or until bacon is done to your liking.